GAE: Unleashing Physical Potential of VLM with Generalizable Action Expert: Related Works

-Equipping vision-language models (VLMs) with spatial reasoning capabilities has emerged as a prominent research focus.
-Pre-trained on large-scale datasets, recent VLMs~\citep{bai2025qwen2,chen2024internvl,comanici2025gemini} have demonstrated considerable ability in understanding 3D spatial relationships, achieving competitive performance on spatial reasoning benchmarks~\citep{zhang2021vsr,azuma2022scanqa,ma2022sqa3d}.A number of studies~\citep{wu2025spatial,cai2024spatialbot,zhu2024llava,chen2024spatialvlm,yuan2024robopoint,song2025robospatial,yang2025magma} have sought to equip large models with powerful spatial understanding and reasoning.
-Their approaches typically involve either fine-tuning on extensive 3D datasets or directly incorporating explicit 3D information.
-To prove the widespread validity of our framework, we used a widely adopted, general Vision-Language Model (VLM) as our baseline, rather than models specifically fine-tuned for 3D data.
-Our paradigm is exceptionally flexible and is compatible with almost all current VLM models.
+Equipping vision-language models (VLMs) with spatial reasoning capabilities has become an active research direction.
+Pre-trained on large-scale datasets, recent VLMs~\citep{bai2025qwen2,chen2024internvl,comanici2025gemini} demonstrate promising performance in understanding 3D spatial relationships and achieve competitive results on spatial reasoning benchmarks~\citep{zhang2021vsr,azuma2022scanqa,ma2022sqa3d}.
+Numerous studies~\citep{wu2025spatial,cai2024spatialbot,zhu2024llava,chen2024spatialvlm,yuan2024robopoint,song2025robospatial,yang2025magma} further enhance spatial reasoning by either fine-tuning on large-scale 3D datasets or explicitly incorporating 3D information.
+In contrast to these specialized designs, we adopt a widely used general-purpose VLM as our backbone, rather than models specifically trained for 3D data, to evaluate the generality of our framework.
+Our paradigm is model-agnostic and readily compatible with a broad range of existing VLMs.